HewlettPackard/Docker-SimpliVity/ops/README.md

 - [vms:children]: A group of groups including all the Virtual Machines involved apart from the local host.

 Finally, you will find some variables defined for each group:
+- [vms:vars]: A set of variables defined for all VMs.
+Currently only the size of the boot disk is defined here.
 - [ucp:vars]: A set of variables defined for all nodes in the [`ucp`] group.
 - [dtr:vars]: A set of variables defined for all nodes in the [`dtr`] group.
 - [worker:vars]: A set of variables defined for all nodes in the [`worker`] group.